ARMmbed/mbed-os/TESTS/netsocket/README.md

 Building test binaries
 --------------------------

-For testing the board and driver, testing should be done against Mbed OS master to get latest up to date test cases and drivers.
+For testing the board and driver, test against the Mbed OS master branch to get the most recent, up-to-date test cases and drivers.

-To create build environment:
+To create a build environment:

 ```.sh
 mbed new network_test